// sum_c.c

 }31 Connecting to other languages

-This chapter covers the practical side: how to call C, C++, Rust, Python, and Fortran from R. Chapter 29 introduced the SEXP type system and memory model.
-Section 28.6 in Chapter 28 showed when compiled code is worth the trouble.
-Here we go deeper into each interface, with complete working examples.
+This chapter covers the practical interfaces: how to call C, C++, Rust, Python, and Fortran from R, with complete working examples for each.
+Chapter 29 introduced the SEXP type system and memory model; Section 28.6 in Chapter 28 showed when compiled code is worth the trouble.
+Here we go deeper into each interface, starting with the one that underlies all the others.

 31.1 C via .Call()

-.Call() is R’s native foreign function interface.
-Every other approach (Rcpp, extendr) eventually produces code that R loads the same way.
-Understanding .Call() means understanding the foundation.
-Section 29.9 in Chapter 29 introduced the three mechanisms for calling compiled code (.Primitive(), .Internal(), .Call()); here we go deeper into .Call() with complete examples.
+.Call() is R’s native foreign function interface, the bedrock on which every other approach (Rcpp, extendr, all of them) ultimately rests.
+When Rcpp generates a wrapper or extendr produces a binding, what R actually loads and dispatches is a .Call() entry point.
+Understanding this interface means understanding the foundation that everything else stands on.
+Section 29.10 in Chapter 29 introduced the three mechanisms for calling compiled code (.Primitive(), .Internal(), .Call()); here we focus on .Call() with complete examples.

-A C function callable from R takes SEXP arguments and returns a SEXP.
-SEXP is a pointer to R’s internal object representation (see Chapter 29).
-You must protect any R objects you allocate from the garbage collector using PROTECT, and release them with UNPROTECT before returning.
+A C function callable from R takes SEXP arguments and returns a SEXP, where SEXP is a pointer to R’s internal object representation (see Chapter 29).
+Any R objects you allocate inside the function must be shielded from the garbage collector using PROTECT, then released with UNPROTECT before returning.
+Get the bookkeeping wrong and things go sideways fast.

 Here is a complete example: a C function that computes the sum of a numeric vector.